pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - kubectl – the Kubernetes command-line tool that you use to connect to and manage your Kubernetes resources.

-- Cloud Foundry CLI - the Cloud Foundry command-line tool that you use to manage and communicate with your TKGI cluster.
+- PKS CLI - the PKS command-line tool that you use to manage and communicate with your PKS cluster.

 Prepare your resources – 45 minutes
 -----------------------------------